CS4100: Artificial Intelligence: Principles and Techniques (Fall 2025)

-This course introduces students to artificial intelligence, providing essential tools for analyzing and solving complex real-world problems.
+This course introduces students to artificial intelligence, providing the fundamental principles and essential techniques for analyzing and solving complex real-world problems.
 The material spans machine learning, neural networks, language modeling, intelligent search, reinforcement learning, and reasoning.
 By the end of the semester, students will have gained a broad set of tools and models that form the basis for AI applications and practices.

 The course emphasizes both basic concepts relevant to AI and also the practical know-hows.
 Students will practice through mathematical and programming assignments to study AI, project proposal and final project presentations.
 The tentative list of topics includes: